-The benefits of a thick paper backing is that this type of material is inexpensive and easy to find at craft stores—and in a wide variety of interesting colors and patterns!
+The benefits of a thick paper backing are that this type of material is inexpensive and easy to find at craft stores—and in a wide variety of interesting colors and patterns!
 It is easy to cut and shape to your project.

 However, there are several negatives with a card stock foundation.
 They don't hold up well over time and can disintegrate if they become wet.
 They are also not suitable for very dense stitched projects where the stitches may be close together, causing the paper area between stitches to rip.
 This is especially true with backstitch bead embroidery, one of the most popular bead embroidery stitches.

 The best types of bead embroidery projects to do on card stock have beads that are loosely spaced apart and are used in greeting cards or other decorative (not wearable) uses.Continue to 2 of 6 below.